anakic/Jot/README.md

 ### Way 1: Manipulate the TrackingConfiguration object

-The most basic way to manipulate the TrackingConfiguration is directly.
+To control how a single target object is tracked, we can manipulate its TrackingConfiguration directly.
 For example:

 ``` C#
 	tracker.Configure(target)